chrthomsen/pygrametl/docs/examples/parallel.rst

     # Five threads are created to run this function, so five rows can be
     # transformed at the same time.
-If no threads are available will the row
+If no threads are available, the row
-    # be added to a queue and later transformed when a thread becomes idle
+    # is added to a queue and transformed when a thread becomes idle
     @splitpoint(instances=5)
     def performExpensiveTransformations(row):
         # Do some (expensive) transformations...

-        # As multiple threads performs the operation inside this function must a
+        # As multiple threads perform the operation inside this function. a second
-        # second function be created to synchronize inserting rows into the database
+        # function must be created to synchronize inserting rows into the database
         insertRowIntoData(row)

-    # The function is annotated with an argument free splitpoint, so its argument
+    # The function is annotated with an argument-free splitpoint, so its argument
     # becomes one, thereby specifying that this function should run in one thread
     @splitpoint
     def insertRowIntoData(row):